Lady Aurelia: 2017: three-year-old season

-Lady Aurelia started her three-year-old season on 15 April as the even money favourite in the listed Giant's Causeway Stakes at Keeneland, where she faced a full field of older fillies and mares.
+Lady Aurelia started her three-year-old season on 15 April as the even money favourite in the Listed Giant's Causeway Stakes at Keeneland, where she faced a full field of older fillies and mares.
 She tracked the rapid early pace in fifth place, then made a five-wide move around the final turn.
 Despite having lost a shoe, she pulled away with a "sublime kick" to win by 2 1/2 lengths.

 Lady Aurelia arrived safely in England on 6 June to prepare for the King's Stand Stakes on 20 June at Royal Ascot.
 Dettori was scheduled to ride the filly but sustained an arm injury and was replaced by John Velasquez.
 Lady Aurelia started second favourite behind the British mare Marsha, while the other sixteen runners included Goldream and Profitable, the winners of the last two runnings of the race.
 Lady Aurelia took the lead in the last quarter mile and drew away to win by 3 lengths in a time of 0:57.45 for 5 furlongs defeating Profitable and Marsha.
 Ward said, "This is a Group 1 featuring the fastest sprinters in the world, and to duplicate last year, she's a once-in-a-lifetime horse."

 Lady Aurelia made her next start on 25 August in the Nunthorpe Stakes at York.
-With Dettori back on board, she went to the front with Bataash, who gave way in the final half-furlong.
+With Dettori back on board, she went to the front with Battaash, who gave way in the final half-furlong.
 Lady Aurelia seemed to have the race in hand but Marsha closed rapidly down the crown of the course and won by a nose.
 "I'm in shock", said Dettori.
 "I thought I'd won by a neck."